 Let Superworks handle every component, from basic pay to taxes.

-Several statutory and non-statutory deductions are made from the gross salary to arrive at the net or in-hand salary.
-Understanding how to calculate payroll deductions is critical in the payroll process.
+Gross salary minus some statutory and non-statutory deductions result in net or in-hand salary.
+It is equally important to know how the calculate payroll deductions while in payroll processing.
 Key deductions include:

-• Provident Fund (PF): Both employers and employees contribute 12% of the basic salary towards the provident fund.
+Provident Fund (PF): 12% of the basic salary is contributed by employers and employees towards the Provident Fund.
 This helps employees save for retirement.

-• Employee Deductions such as income tax (TDS), based on income tax slab rates, and professional tax, which varies by state, are part of the payroll deduction process.
+Employee Deductions: TDS as income tax rates and Professional Tax, which varies from state to state.
 Proper understanding of these deductions ensures compliance with tax laws.

 5. In-hand Salary